igsemenov/triellipt/docs/sources/solver.md

 ### Creating a Partition

-After creating the FEM unit, you must partition the domain to define the *boundary conditions (BCs)*.
+After creating the FEM unit, you must partition the mesh boundary to define the *boundary conditions (BCs)*.

 Two steps are needed:

-- Create a dictionary with the partition specification, e.g. — `parttspec`.
+- Create a dictionary with the partition specification, e.g. — `partt_spec`.
-- Run `unit.add_partition(parttspec)` to add the partition to the FEM unit.
+- Run [unit.add_partition(partt_spec)](triellipt.fem.md#add_partition) to add the partition to the FEM unit.

 Facts to know: